subh007/ObjCParser/README.md

 </class>
 ```

-NOTE : many functionality is left remain for implementation.
+NOTE : some functionalities are left remain for implementation.